 The November 1 Order correctly notes at page 22 that, “Moving significant amounts of wholesale transactions into forward markets will (1) reduce reliance on spot markets, thereby directly reducing both the likelihood and the adverse economic consequences of pricing volatility; [footnote omitted] (2) eliminate the adverse reliability impacts that the ISO faces each day as its obligation to operate a real-time balance market has become transformed into operating the major commodity exchange at the last minute; (3) increase the likelihood of new generation entry because the uncertain revenue stream from spot markets will not attract the necessary capital investments; and (4) limit the ability of sellers to exercise market power in spot markets.”

-WPTF notes that forward power purchases are still available today at prices less than the approximately seven cent rate embedded in the frozen rates of Pacific Gas & Electric Company (“PG&E”) and Southern California Edison Company (“Edison”).
-Members of WPTF have in fact made both private and public offers [do we have any details to add here?] of power at prices which would permit those utilities to purchase power which would permit continued stranded cost collection and prevent the accruing of significant purchased power undercollections.
+WPTF notes that forward power purchases are still available today at prices less than the approximately seven cent rate embedded in the frozen rates of PG&E and Edison.
+Members of WPTF have in fact made both private and public offers of power at prices which would permit those utilities to purchase power which would permit continued stranded cost collection and prevent the accrual of significant purchased power undercollections.
+[NOTE: The following comment was provided by Greg Blue.
+Can the named parties please comments on these matters, including specific wording revisions?
+Thanks.]
+“For example, Duke testified at Aug 10th(?)
+Joint Senate and Assembly hearing of their deal – 3,000 mws @ $50 MW for 5 years.
+Reliant has made public statements regarding an offer to SCE.
+Calpine has recently signed a deal with PG&E. You should check with the WPTF reps from these companies.”

 A Return to Cost-Based Rates Will Not Benefit California Consumers